Our Practice

 Emma Abel – Veterinary Nurse

-Emma is one tough cookie on first impression, but we can assure you, when it comes to animals, she is soft and gooey on the inside.
+On first impression Emma is one tough cookie, but we can assure you, when it comes to animals, she is soft and gooey on the inside.
 She is definitely a joker in the clinic and is always good for a laugh and for keeping everyone in good spirits.
 Even though she likes a joke at times, Emma takes animal welfare very seriously.
-She has a keen interest in hospital and intensive care and is in her element when charged with the care of critically ill patients.
+She has a keen interest in hospitalised and intensive care patient management and is in her element when charged with the care of critically ill patients.

-Emma enjoys outdoor activities such as camping and fishing with friends.
-At home Emma has three fur babies; a King Charles Cavalier X Corgi named Odie, (pictured) and two cats called Jasper and Luna that are failed fosters.
+Emma enjoys outdoor activities such as camping and fishing with her friends, partner and daughter.
+At home Emma has two dog a King Charles cavalier x corgi named Odie, a bull arab x named Jack, and two cats called Jasper and Luna that are failed fosters.

 Rebecca Faulks